 Admiral James Stavridis joined The Rockefeller Foundation Board of Trustees in 2018.
 He became Board Chair in June 2021.

 In the course of his career in the Navy, he served as senior military assistant to the Secretary of the Navy and the Secretary of Defense.
 He led the Navy’s premier operational think tank for innovation, Deep Blue, immediately after the 9/11 attacks.
 Admiral Stavridis was promoted directly from 1-star rank to 3-star rank in 2004.

-He won the Battenberg Cup for commanding the top ship in the Atlantic Fleet and the Navy League John Paul Jones Award for Inspirational leadership, along with more than 50 US and international medals and decorations, including 28 from foreign nations.
+He won the Battenberg Cup for commanding the top ship in the Atlantic Fleet and the Navy League John Paul Jones Award for Inspirational leadership, along with more than 50 U.S. and international medals and decorations, including 28 from foreign nations.
 He also commanded a Destroyer Squadron and a Carrier Strike Group, both in combat.

 In 2016, he was vetted for Vice President by Secretary Hillary Clinton, and subsequently invited to Trump Tower to discuss a cabinet position with President Donald Trump.